f-corvaro/FDF/README.md

 <p align="justify">

 **Before running this script, ensure that it is placed in the same directory as your `fdf` program.
-Also, make sure to run `make all` or `make bonus` in your `fdf` directory to compile all necessary files.**
+Also, make sure to run `make all` or `make bonus` in your `fdf` directory to compile all necessary files.
+You have the option to utilize either standard or custom maps for testing your program.**

 1. The script asks the user to enter the path to the directory containing the map files.
 If the user doesn't provide a path, it defaults to `./maps`.